Clara Antoinette McCarty Wilt: Accomplishments

 Clara was a woman of many firsts.
 She is even recognized for purchasing the first typewriter in Pierce County.

 University of Washington Graduate

 In 1876, Clara Antoinette McCarty Wilt graduated from the Territorial University, now known as the University of Washington, at the age of 18.
-She was the first person to successfully graduate from the University, let alone the first woman graduate.
+She was the first person to successfully graduate from the university, let alone the first woman to graduate.
 She graduated with a bachelor's degree in science.
 At the time, the Territorial University was located in what is now downtown Seattle, wedged between 4th and 6th Avenues on the west and east and Union and Seneca Streets on the north and south.
-In 1861, the first University building had four floors, and thirty-five rooms.
-Tuition was twenty two dollars a quarter when Clara attended the University.
-After graduating from the University, Clara taught in various schools, and then she attended the University of California.
+In 1861, the first university building had four floors, and thirty-five rooms.
+Tuition was twenty two dollars a quarter when Clara attended the university.
+After graduating from the university, Clara taught in various schools, and then she attended the University of California.
 In her honor, McCarty Hall, a dormitory on the current UW campus is named after her.